HitGrab/finder/docusaurus/docs/api/filters-api.md

     // For rules with multiple options, you can pass an option to see if that value is selected. has(identifier: string | FilterRule, optionValue?: FilterOption | any): boolean

+    // Retrieve the hydrated version of the filter rule. getRule(identifier: string | FilterRule): HydratedFilterRule | Error

     // Toggle a boolean filter or an option for a multiple filter. toggle(identifier: string | FilterRule, optionValue?: FilterOption | any): void